Dave Cohen (writer)

-Dave Cohen is a writer for television and radio, as well as a columnist for The Huffington Post.
-He has written for Have I Got News For You and contributes musically to the award-winning and hugely popular Horrible Histories.
+Dave Cohen is a novelist, comedian and writer for television and radio.
+He was a founding member of the Comedy Store Players in 1985 with Paul Merton, Mike Myers, Kit Hollerbach and Neil Mullarkey, and is best known for his BAFTA winning Horrible Histories songs co-written with Richie Webb.
+He is also thought to be the originator of the phrase "comedy is the new rock'n'roll."

 Career

+Performing

+Cohen began performing as a comic folk singer in the north of England in the mid 1970s while still at school.
+He moved to Bristol and became involved with the local punk scene, supporting local bands including The Cortinas and Shoes For Industry and setting up Wavelength Records which became Bristol Recorder and after he left, WOMAD.

+In 1983 he moved to London and became a stand-up comedian, winning a nomination for the Edinburgh Comedy awards in 1984 for Tuxedo Junta which he wrote and performed with Paul B. Davies.

+He went on to co-found The Comedy Store Players and was a member of Comedy Store Cutting Edge.
+From 1994 to 2000 he occasionally performed as lead singer with Al Murray and Jim Tavare in the world's first Jewish heavy metal group Guns'n'Moses.
+After nearly a decade of absence, he returned to perform in My Life As A Footnote and in 2012, performed Songs in A Flat.

 Writing

 Cohen is a prolific writer for television and radio as well as contributing columns to NME, Chortle and The Huffington Post.

 He has written for BBC Radio 4 including The Best of British, Dead Ringers which won a Sony Gold Award 2001, The Sunday Format, The News Quiz and 15 Minute Musical which he was also a co-creator and won the 2009 Writer's Guild Best Radio Comedy Show, to name a few.
-He also wrote for BBC Radio 5's The Treatment and They Came From Nowhere.
+He also wrote for BBC Radio 5's The Treatment and wrote and presented his own documentaries They Came From Nowhere, I Want to Give Up Driving and It's About Time.

 Cohen has written for a number of television shows including the Rory Bremner Show, Spitting Image, Eleven O'Clock Show, Not Going Out and My Family.
 He has been a long time writer for Have I Got News For You and Horrible Histories which has won a variety of awards including Best Sketch Show, Best Comedy Show at the Children's BAFTAs and Best British Comedy Show.

 He was a columnist for NME/The Face in 1984–5, The Guardian in 2009 and has been writing for The Huffington Post since 2011.

+He has been largely credited with inventing the phrase "comedy is the new rock'n'roll."

 Theatre, film and television performance

-Cohen began performing in 1984, at Edinburgh Fringe as a stand-up comedian.
-He was nominated for a Perrier Comedy Award for Tuxedo Junta, which he wrote and performed with Paul B. Davies.
-He went on to co-found The Comedy Store Players and was a member of Comedy Store Cutting Edge.
-From 1994 to 2000 he occasionally performed for Guns'n'Moses.
-After nearly a decade of absence, he returned to perform in My Life As A Footnote and most recently, in 2012, performed Songs in A Flat.

 In television, Cohen has acted in 15 Storeys High and Sixty Six and in 2004 was in Suzie Gold.